thindil/vim-ada/README.md

   rest will be done after first start of Vim/NeoVim.
 * Much younger, less polished than SpaceVim.

+**Important:** This version of README.md is about current version of Vim-Ada.
+Earlier versions of Vim-Ada may have different requirements or contents.
+Please read README.md included in release to get information about other releases.

 ## Screenshots

 ![Dark background](screens/dark.png)